lochlynlaskowski/Telco_classification_project/README.md

 **Execuitve Summary**
 - Key Findings: Drivers of churn are family types, payment type, fiber optic internet, and add-on services.

-- Multiple models were created, fit, and evaluated.
-    - Logistic Regression was chosen as the best model as its accuracy was above baseline and the recall rate was the highest of all the other models.
-This model performed at 75% accuracy with a recall rate of 79% on the positive case.

 - Recommendations:
     - Offer senior citizen discounts
     - strategize marketing to younger families
     - discourage use of electronic checks (incenvtivize other payment options)
     - offer discounts for bundled add-on services with Fiber Optic internet.

-- Next Steps: Additional evaluation on fiber optic internet.
+- Multiple models were created, fit, and evaluated.
+    - Logistic Regression was chosen as the best model as its accuracy was above baseline and the recall rate was the highest of all the other models.
+This model performed at 75% accuracy with a recall rate of 79% on the positive case.

 **Plan**